-- P19.
+P18.
 Unavoidable Excess Emissions (Current SIP).
-The following conditions apply until the effective date of EPA's removal of the September 20, 1993, version of WAC 173-400-107 from the Washington State Implementation Plan after which they become inapplicable: - a) Excess emissions determined to be unavoidable under the procedures and criteria in this condition shall be excused and not subject to penalty. - b) The permittee shall have the burden of proving to EFSEC in an enforcement action that excess emissions were unavoidable.
-This demonstration shall be a condition to obtaining relief (from penalty).
+The unavoidable excess emissions provisions in this condition are per WAC 173-400-107 and apply only to requirements that are identified as either "state-only," "EFSEC-only," or state/EFSEC-only" requirements.
+The following conditions apply until the effective date of EPA's removal of the September 20, 1993, version of WAC 173-400-107 from the Washington State Implementation Plan after which they become inapplicable:

-- c) Excess emissions due to an upset or malfunction will be considered unavoidable provided the permittee reports as required by either condition R7 or R8.
-Excess emissions that represent a potential threat to human health or safety or which the permittee believes to be unavoidable shall be reported to EFSEC as soon as possible.
-Other excess emissions shall be reported within thirty days after the end of the month during which the event occurred or as part of the routine emission monitoring reports.
-Upon request by EFSEC, permittee shall submit a full written report including the known causes, the corrective actions taken, and the preventive measures to be taken to minimize or eliminate the chance of recurrence. - d) Excess emissions due to startup or shutdown conditions shall be considered unavoidable provided the permittee reports as required under subsection (c) of this condition and adequately demonstrates that the excess emissions could not have been prevented through careful planning and design and, if a bypass of control equipment occurs, that such bypass was necessary to prevent loss of life, personal injury, or severe property damage. - e) Excess emissions due to scheduled maintenance shall be considered unavoidable if the permittee reports as required under subsection (c) of this section and adequately demonstrates that the excess emissions could not have been avoided through reasonable design, better scheduling for maintenance or through better operation and maintenance practices. - f) Excess emissions due to a malfunction or upset shall be considered unavoidable provided the permittee reports as required under subsection (c) of this section and adequately demonstrates that: - i) The event was not caused by poor or inadequate design, operation, maintenance, or any other reasonably preventable condition; - ii) The event was not of a recurring pattern indicative of inadequate design, operation, or maintenance; and - iii) The permittee took immediate and appropriate corrective action in a manner consistent with good air pollution control practice for minimizing emissions during the event, taking into account the total emissions impact of the corrective action, including slowing or shutting down the emission unit as necessary to minimize emissions, when the permittee knew or should have known that an emission standard or permit condition was being exceeded.
+- a) Excess emissions determined to be unavoidable under the procedures and criteria in this condition shall be excused and not subject to penalty. - b) The Permittee shall have the burden of proving to EFSEC in an enforcement action that excess emissions were unavoidable.
+This demonstration shall be a condition to obtaining relief (from penalty). - c) Reporting.
+Excess emissions may be considered unavoidable provided the Permittee reports as required in either condition R6 or R7.
+Excess emissions that represent a potential threat to human health or safety or which the Permittee believes to be unavoidable shall be reported to EFSEC as soon as possible.
+Other excess emissions must be reported within thirty days after the end of the month during which the event occurred or as part of the routine emission monitoring reports.
+Upon request by EFSEC, Permittee must submit a full written report including the known causes, the corrective actions taken, and the preventive measures to be taken to minimize or eliminate the chance of recurrence. - d) Excess emissions due to startup or shutdown conditions may be considered unavoidable provided the Permittee reports as required under subsection (c) of this condition and adequately demonstrates that the excess emissions could not have been prevented through careful planning and design and, if a bypass of control equipment occurs, that such bypass was necessary to prevent loss of life, personal injury, or severe property damage. - e) Excess emissions due to scheduled maintenance may be considered unavoidable if the Permittee reports as required under subsection (c) of this section and adequately demonstrates that the excess emissions could not have been avoided through reasonable design, better scheduling for maintenance or through better operation and maintenance practices. - f) Excess emissions due to a malfunction or upset may be considered unavoidable provided the Permittee reports as required under subsection (c) of this section and adequately demonstrates that: - i) The event was not caused by poor or inadequate design, operation, maintenance, or any other reasonably preventable condition; - ii) The event was not of a recurring pattern indicative of inadequate design, operation, or maintenance; and - iii) The Permittee took immediate and appropriate corrective action in a manner consistent with good air pollution control practice for minimizing emissions during the event, taking into account the total emissions impact of the corrective action, including slowing or shutting down the emission unit as necessary to minimize emissions, when the Permittee knew or should have known that an emission standard or permit condition was being exceeded.